expo/expo-starter-aws/README.md

-This todo app is a demonstration of using Expo in conjunction with AWS Mobilehub, Amazon Cognito, and DynamoDB.
+This todo app is a demonstration of using Expo in conjunction with AWS Mobile Hub, Amazon Cognito, and DynamoDB.
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## Setting up AWS